I-3-2-1.Overview-Analyst Actions on Requests for Review

 • All hearing recording(s) are associated with the claim(s) file;

-• In paper cases involving concurrent claims, that both claims' files are present;
+• In paper cases involving concurrent claims, both claims files are present;

-• When one or more representatives is involved, the claim(s) file has a valid Form SSA-1696 (Claimant's Appointment of a Representative) or other equivalent writing appointing the representative(s) (for policy on representative appointments, see HALLEX I-1-1-10).
+• When one or more representatives is involved, the claim(s) file has a valid Form SSA-1696 (Claimant's Appointment of a Representative) or other equivalent writing appointing the representative(s) (for policy on representative appointments, see HALLEX I-1-1-10) and the representative information is correct in the Appeals Review Processing System (ARPS) or Office of Appellate Operations Case Processing System (OAOCPS) and the Registration, Appointment and Services for Representatives (RASR) application; and

 The analyst will also examine the claim(s) file for outstanding requests for an extension of time (EOT) to submit additional evidence or arguments.
 If the analyst discovers such a request, they will determine whether the Appeals Council (AC) should respond to the request before performing a substantive review.